advancedresearch/advancedresearch.github.io/blog/2020-10-28-monotonic-solver-0.5-released.md

 }
 ```

-Using an index of sub-expression is a trade-off between flexibility and performance.
+Using an index of sub-expressions is a trade-off between flexibility and performance.
 There are many variants of expressions in Avalog, so using a common index simplifies maintenance.

 However, there is an easy way to make this *even faster*: